 Each line of the InfluxDB record is ingested as a new row in QuestDB.
 For this

 BTC) with other labels including columns for exchange names and prices.

 To start, first pull the latest version of QuestDB (v6.0.3 or higher):

-Run the image with InfluxDB port (
+Run the image with the following command:

 For the purposes of the demo, I’ve decided to pull the price of Bitcoin from Binance and Gemini every second.
 To test the out-of-order ingestion more obvious, I purposely introduced a random delay between 1–5s before sending price data from Gemini.

 We do not need to create tables beforehand when using InfluxDB line protocol, so

 we can directly run the following script and a table

 crypto will be created on